Review of Q1 2023 from AutoScout24: sharp increase in supply, while vehicle prices remain high

 19.04.2023

 The delivery situation in the automotive sector is slowly improving, which is having a positive impact on supply at AutoScout24.
-Compared to the previous quarter, the number of advertised cars increased by a total of 8.6% in the first three months of the year.
-Supply of electric cars rose particularly sharply, with advertisements on the online platform rising by a third.
-The average vehicle price remained very high.
+Compared to the previous quarter, the number of advertised cars increased by a total of 8.7% in the first three months of the year.
+Supply of electric cars rose particularly sharply, with a third more of them being advertised on the online platform.
+The average vehicle price remained extremely high.
 Compared to the previous quarter, prices even rose slightly, depending on the vehicle category.
-For example, new cars in general (+1.5%) and almost all body types, such as compact cars (+1.7%), minivans (+3.1%), saloon cars (+2.3%) and SUVs (+1.1%).
+For example, new and used cars (+0.7%/+0.8%), SUVs (+1.1%), compact cars (+2.1%), saloon cars (+2.4%), full hybrids (+1.9%) and petrol cars (+2.3%).
+Minivans recorded the biggest price rise, at +6.3%.

 A third more electric cars at AutoScout24